ipfs-inactive/research-bitswap/analysis/prelim_strategy_analysis.md

 information about the game's history to decide how to allocate resources, we will often write is as a function.
-For example, if player 1's action is $R(0)$, this means that player 1 is playing the reciprocation action ($R$) but their peer, player 2, provided $0$ bandwidth in the previous round.
-Similarly, player 1 taking action $R(B)$ means the same except player 2 provided $B$ bandwidth in the previous round.
+For example, if player 1's action is $R(0)$, this means that player 1 is playing the reciprocation action ($R$) but their peer, player 2, provided $0$ bandwidth in the previous round -- correspondingly, player 1 playing $R(0)$ does *not* incur the cost of reciprocation $c$ for player 1 since they are not providing any resources.
+Similarly, player 1 taking action $R(B)$ player 2 provided $B$ bandwidth in the previous round (and player 1 will be subject to cost $c$ when reciprocating in this case).
 When a player reciprocates at $t=0$, we write their action as $R(B)$ to reflect the fact that they will optimistically send in the initial round (since there would be no history at that point).

 Tit-for-Tat
 -----------